fortunkam/apim-function-privatelink/readme.md

 ![Inbound traffic routing](/diagrams/inbound%20calls.png "inbound calls")

 1. A request comes into the Application gateway public ip address.
+2. The Application gateway uses the private DNS zone to resolve the web app.
+3. The private DNS zone resolves to an internal address for the web app.
-The App Gateway forwards the request onto the website.
+3. The Application gateway calls the web app over the vnet.
-2. The website uses access restrictions to prevent access on the public endpoint to only the ip address of the Application Gateway and the user that ran the script.

 ## How are internet calls from my website routed?